tonybaloney/tonybaloney.github.io/blog/extending-python-with-assembly.md

 lea rdx, [x]
 ```

-In assembly would be using the System-V calling conventions again as:
+Using the System-V calling conventions we can convert the C function into an assembly function:

 ```x86asm
 global PyMult_multiply